kiboschool/tk-web-foundations/course/src/web-foundations-july-2022/web-design/cool-projects.md

 ---

 HTML and CSS can be used to build awesome projects.
-In this section, you'll how you can build a Music App interface using just HTML and CSS.
+In this section, you'll see how you can build a Music App interface using just HTML and CSS.

 > Don't be overwhelmed if you come across concepts you've not seen before in this section.